aryavorskiy/LatticeModels.jl/docs/src/system.md

-We will begin the tutorial by defining teh quantum system we are working with.
+We will begin the tutorial by defining the quantum system we are working with.
 This package introduces several abstractions to describe various quantum lattices.
 Let us observe them.

-## Create a lattice
+## Creating a lattice

 The `Lattice` type is the base type for defining Bravais lattices.
 A Bravais lattice is by definition one or more sites forming a *unit cell* translated periodically by a set of vectors.
 The default lattice geometry in this package is a Bravais lattice with finite number of translations.
 This type of lattices will be further referred to as a *macrocell*.